Keep Will Hickman on Texas State Board of Education

-Hickman is an active member of Tallowood Baptist Church where he serves as a deacon and a 7th grade Sunday school teacher.
-He and his wife of 24 years, Dr. Jennifer Hickman, have three children, Emma, Sarah, and Will.
+Hickman is an active member of Tallowood Baptist Church where he serves as a deacon and served as a 7th grade Sunday school teacher.
+He and his wife of 24 years, Jennifer Hickman, have three children in Texas public schools.

 About the Election